Gavroche11/final_study/README.md

 2. Each question must have `question_no` and `answer` fields
 3. Check the example schema above

-### No Files Uploaded
+### No Files Loaded

 If you see "Please upload JSON file(s) to get started":
+1. Check if the `./data` directory exists and contains JSON files
+2. If not, create the directory and add your JSON files
-1. Click "Browse files" in the sidebar
+3. Or click "Browse files" in the sidebar to upload files manually
-2. Select one or more JSON files
-3. Files will load automatically
+4. Restart the application if you added files to `./data`

 ### Navigation Issues